fcurella/django-fakery/README.rst

     factory.m(M("myapp.MyModel"))(field="value")

-If you really don't like to have to import things, you could also just reference a model by using the ``<app_label>.<ModelName>`` syntax.
+If you really don't want to import things, you could also just reference a model by using the ``<app_label>.<ModelName>`` syntax.
 This is not encouraged, as it will likely break type-hinting:

 .. code-block:: python